raghavshuklaofficial/BigInteger/README.md

-# 🔢 BigInteger Implementation in C
+# 🔢 BigInteger Library

-Welcome to the **BigInteger** 🚀 repository!
+Welcome to the **BigInteger Library** 🚀 repository!
 This project is a **custom implementation of large integer arithmetic** using C, mimicking Java's `BigInteger` class — ideal for handling numbers beyond native `int` or `long long` limits.

 ---